+In this tutorial, we will show you how to install Mod_Security Apache on CentOS 6.
 For those of you who didn’t know, Mod_security is an Apache module that helps to protect your website from various attacks such as cross-site scripting, SQL injection attacks, path traversal attacks, etc. Mod_evasive is an Apache module that helps to prevent HTTP DoS (DDoS) attacks or server brute force attacks.
-It operates embedded into the webserver, acting as a powerful umbrella, shielding applications from attacks.
+It operates embedded into the web server, acting as a powerful umbrella, shielding applications from attacks.

 Install Mod_Security Apache on CentOS 6